Privacy Policy

 Security of Data

 We use administrative, technical, and physical safeguards designed to protect Personal Information.
+The safety and security of your information also depends on you.
+If we have given you, or you have chosen, a password or other credentials to access certain parts of the Platform, you are responsible for keeping those credentials confidential, and we ask you not to share them with anyone.
 No method of transmission or storage is 100% secure.
 If we believe a security incident materially affects your information, we will notify you consistent with applicable law.

 We do not respond to the “Do Not Track” (DNT) signal.
 Where required by law, we honor legally recognized browser-based opt-out signals (such as Global Privacy Control) for applicable activities (e.g., targeted advertising).